Become a Licensed Social Worker (LSW)

 - 90,700 new social work jobs through 20291

 Demand for trained social workers is on the rise and projected to grow much faster than the national average for all occupations over the next decade.
-Greenville’s online Bachelor of Social Work program qualifies you for initial direct social work practice and BSW careers in all 50 states.
+Greenville University’s online Bachelor of Social Work program qualifies you for initial direct social work practice and BSW careers in all 50 states.

 Prepare for success as a licensed social worker (LSW) and turn your passion for helping others into a meaningful career.
 When you finish your program, you’ll have the knowledge and skills to pursue graduate study or hold BSW careers in school districts, child services agencies, churches, healthcare organizations, and more.

 Social workers play a vital role in every community by offering support, advocacy, and resources to individuals, families, and groups.
 In direct practice, typical career paths might include case management, care coordination, and community health work.
 Professional responsibilities for social workers often include assessing client needs, responding to crisis situations, maintaining case records, and working with community leaders to improve public programs and policy.

 Social and Community Service Manager

 Social and community services managers are human services professionals who oversee programs and organizations designed to improve public health and welfare.
 They often serve as administrators, leading teams of staff and volunteers.
 Other responsibilities include maintaining budgets, planning outreach efforts, training new staff members, and evaluating their programs’ effectiveness.

 - Child and family

 Our enrollment team is here to answer your questions and provide additional details about the online programs available from Greenville University.
 Complete the form to get started.

 When you complete this program, you will be able to:

 - Go where others are taught to avoid, including talking openly about difficult subjects and saying hard but necessary things.